connectomicslab/connectomemapper3/docs/index.rst

 All trademarks referenced herein are property of their respective holders.

-Copyright (C) 2009-2018, Ecole Polytechnique Fédérale de Lausanne (EPFL) and Hospital Center and University of Lausanne (UNIL-CHUV), Switzerland.
+Copyright (C) 2009-2018, Hospital Center and University of Lausanne (UNIL-CHUV), Ecole Polytechnique Fédérale de Lausanne (EPFL), Hospital Center and University of Geneva (UNIGE-HUG), Switzerland.

 ********